geotools/geotools/docs/user/tutorial/quickstart/eclipse.rst

 .. sidebar:: Lab

-   In a lab setting you instructor will have downloaded these files for you, and often have a ready to go Eclipse zipped up and ready to use.
+   In a lab setting your instructor will have downloaded these files for you, and often have a ready to go Eclipse zipped up and ready to use.

 Eclipse is a popular integrated development environment most often used for all kinds of Java